shahnupur1901/Dementia-Virtual-Memory-Application/README.md

 # Dementia-Virtual-Memory-Application

 This is a web application for patients with dementia to reminiscence with an interactive photo gallery and contact their loved ones during emergencies.
--Technological features covered.
+-Technological features covered.<br />
--Python Django :
+Python Django :
 -Libraries & frameworks :
 -requests (for APIs)
 -login_required decorators for page restriction